Co nowego w Pythonie 3.10¶

 raise ValueError("Nie punkt")

-Patterns and classes
+Patterns and classes¶

 If you are using classes to structure your data, you can use as a pattern the class name followed by an argument list resembling a constructor.
-This pattern has the ability to capture class attributes into variables:
+This pattern has the ability to capture instance attributes into variables:

 class Point: